swimos/swimos-docs/src/_reference/web-agents.md

 ---
 title: Web Agents
 layout: page
+description: "Learn about stateful, distributed objects that are the endpoints of streaming APIs."
 redirect_from:
   - /tutorials/web-agents/
+  - /concepts/agents/
 ---

 Swim servers utilize a general purpose distributed object model in which the objects are called **Web Agents**.
 Programming with this model feels like typical object-oriented programming with additional key innovations in addressability, statefulness, consistency, boundedness, and composability.